 Vibratory pile driving, in general, does have the potential to cause injury to marine mammals if the duration of activity and source level are such that the threshold for injury in midfrequency cetaceans (198 dB SELcum) is exceeded.
 In this case, the duration is short enough and source level low enough to where a dolphin must be within less than 1m of the pile for the entire duration of activity (45 minutes per day); therefore, the potential for injury is discountable.
 Impact pile driving also has the potential to result in PTS; impact driving produces short, sharp pulses with higher peak levels than vibratory driving as well as sharp rise time to reach those peaks.
-However, the Navy is proposing to install only one pile per day (at 20 strikes per pile) resulting in very small isopleths (we note the peak threshold resulted in smaller isopleth that than the SEL threshold).
+However, the Navy is proposing to install only one pile per day with an impact hammer (at 20 strikes per pile) resulting in very small isopleths within which received level would exceed the Level A harassment threshold (we note the peak threshold resulted in smaller isopleth than the SEL threshold).
 As evident by the very small isopleths in Table 4, the potential for Level A harassment is discountable.
-As a result of this analysis, the Navy has not requested, nor is NMFS proposing to authorize, take by Level A harassment; therefore, it will not be discussed further.
+As a result of this analysis, the Navy did not request, nor did NMFS authorize, take by Level A harassment; therefore, it will not be discussed further.